Safe and Healthy Working Conditions

 If you are searching for news, research, or other information on labour-specific topics (e.g. wages, fair recruitment, decent work, etc.), this is a good place to start.
 The International Labour Organisations' is a one-stop shop for work-safety related resources.
 Their platform includes international labour standards, codes of practices, training materials, good practices, reports, and papers and policy briefs, and also provides sector-specific content.

-This checklist from the Canadian Center for Occupational Health and Safety is a good starting point for an OHS policy draft.
+This resource from the Canadian Center for Occupational Health and Safety will help you to create an effective health and safety policy statement.
+It explains the types of issues that your policy should cover, key considerations, and includes an example of a policy checklist for reviewing new and existing OHS policies.
+The checklist is a good starting point for an OHS policy draft.
 It provides key prompting questions and includes essential topics and issues that need to be addressed.
 It also includes tools that will help you to introduce the policy, ensure that its objectives are clearly communicated and well-received, and create specific safety-related roles within the workplace.
 Although this resource was created for the Canadian context, the content is appropriate for any geographic or industrial context.

 This research-informed resource from the International WELL Building Institute (IWBI) will help you to create and support thoughtful and intentional spaces that enhance human health and well-being.
 WELL draws upon the expertise of medical professionals, public health experts, building scientists, and thousands of other practitioners and WELL users to advance the quality of life of workers.
 The standard addresses ten key concepts such as air, light, thermal comfort, movement, and materials in the workplace, and provides evidence-based recommendations for performance-testing and optimisation.